I talk with Susan X Jane about Race, Racism, Diversity, Culture and a Willingness to be uncomfortable!!!

 Thanks for listening!

-If something that I shared from my heart today somehow landed in yours, I'd love to hear about it.
+If something I shared from my heart today somehow landed in yours, I'd love to hear about it.

 So please tag me on Facebook or Instagram and let me know what your favorite part was or what you found most helpful.
 If you're digging what I'm saying and you want to hear more, I'd be wicked grateful if you can go to iTunes and subscribe and leave a review and if you can think of someone that could benefit from hearing this episode, please share it with them.